tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 As we navigate through the inferno, trying to stay ahead of the ever-advancing flames, a haunting sound pierces through the chaos.
 At first, it seems like another trick of the fire – a howl of the wind, perhaps, or the creaking of burning trees.
 But while we pause, panting and disoriented, the sound crystallizes into something unmistakably human: voices, distant and ghostly, floating through the smoke.

 The voices aren't speaking in English, nor in the familiar Pidgin that's like second nature to us.
 Instead, they're in Hawaiian – the language of our [ancestors](https://www.reddit.com/r/nosleep/comments/174jp2m/im_a_cop_on_the_navajo_reservation_i_investigated/), a language we've heard in school, in cultural celebrations, but never fully mastered.
-Despite our limited understanding, the tone of desperation in these ethereal cries is unmistakable.
+Despite our limited understanding, the tone of desperation is unmistakable.
 They're cries for help.

 The voices, haunting and persistent, draw us like a siren's call.
 We exchange a glance, the same thought mirrored in our eyes – we can't ignore this.
 With the fire closing in, time is our enemy.
 We push forward, each step a battle against the relentless heat and smoke.The ground slopes sharply, leading to a steep ravine that cuts through the park like a scar.
 It's a natural barrier, one that the fire hasn't yet crossed, but the flames are close, hungrily licking at its edges.